iobroker-community-adapters/ioBroker.smappee/README.md

 ### Data aggregation or separaion (hourly, daily, yearly,.. values)

-Some of smappee's values are 'couters', some are values for a certain period.
+Some of smappee's values are 'counters', some are values for a certain period.
 For aggregation or separation of data, please use the ioBroker.statistics adapter.